Fates-List/lynx/api-docs/privacy.md

 7. To protect your privacy, all servers have 'Requires Login To Join' enabled by default.
 This can be changed using ``/set``.
 8. You may not use Fates List Server Listing to aid in any critical activity where failure may lead to personal injury.
 You may also not use Fates List Server Listing as a payment provider or middleman in any shape or form.
 9. **Fates List Server Listing is not a gambling system neither are votes**.
 By using this service you agree to not use Fates List Server Listing for such purposes.
 This list is non-exhaustive and may lead to a ban with no chance of appeal or even bans on specific owners as it is unacceptable to do so and is illegal in many places.
+10. **Monetizing Fates List Server Listing, reproduction or sale of information in Fates List Server Listing without written permission from server admins is strictly strictly probihited.
+In an event something like this happens, we WILL attempt to contact all members on the server targetted (if possible) and all members involved in the violation will be immediately banned with no chance of appeal.**
+11. **We allow servers to set their own invite links or for a randomly generated link (which expires in 15 minutes) if the user does not set a invite.
+We also allow for whitelist-only servers as well as the ability to blacklist raiding members.
+We highly recommend all servers use these features to protect themselves**
+12. Users must explicitly agree to join your server out of their own free will.
+This means that you may not use Fates List Server Listing to enforce users join your guild for a specific reward.
+13. **By using server listing, you agree for your server to be publicly listed on our stats page and API for easier moderation.
+You can opt out by setting state to private_viewable**
+14. This list is non-exhaustive and malicious violations/loopholes of the rules will be counted as breaking them.

+- We rely on reports in most cases to perform actions.
+This is because it is unfeasible to go through every single server.
+We require servers to be community servers to aid in moderation.
+- Feel free to DM Rootspring#6701 if you have any questions.

 </blockquote>